Board of Directors

 Scott Shoup serves as secretary of the SMARTER board.
 Ever since Scott got his first dirt bike, at age six, his enthusiasm for motorcycling has not subsided.
 He enjoys all aspects of the sport and has a background in trail riding, motocross, touring and sport bikes, including the occasional track and day cruisers.

 Scott is a lifelong resident of Mason County, MI.
-To support his passion, he works as an insurance agent.
-Scott is an active member of the Scottville (MI) Optimist Club.
-He was selected the club’s 2012 Member of the Year, was formerly vice-president of the organization, and is its 2013–14 president.
+To support his passion, he works as an insurance Underwriter.
+As a member of the Scottville (MI) Optimist Club, he was selected the club’s 2012 Member of the Year, was formerly vice-president of the organization, and was its 2013–14 president.